Public Art

 ArtMoves for Transport for NSW

-Nuha Saad’s work Velvet Nostalgia was part of a new public art project ArtMoves 2017 that transformed the streets of Kensington and Kingsford in Sydney’s South East.
-The public art initiative saw a total of seven public artworks installed along Anzac Parade.
-Nuha’s work was installed on the corner of Addison Street and Anzac Parade Kensington and what was planned as a temporary 3-month public art work has now been acquired by Randwick Council and made permanent.
-The sculpture Velvet Nostalgia pays tribute to the suburb of Kensington’s rich architectural heritage and the many migrants who added life and colour to the area and together created a sense of community and belonging.
+Nuha Saad’s Velvet Nostalgia was originally commissioned for ArtMoves 2017, a public art initiative funded by Transport for NSW, that transformed the streets of Kensington and Kingsford in Sydney’s south-east.
+As part of the project, seven artworks were installed along Anzac Parade, with Saad’s vibrant sculpture positioned at the corner of Addison Street and Anzac Parade in Kensington.
+Initially intended as a temporary three-month installation, the work was later acquired by Randwick Council and is now a permanent fixture in the area.
+Velvet Nostalgia pays tribute to Kensington’s rich architectural heritage and the diverse migrant communities who brought vitality, colour, and a strong sense of belonging to the suburb.

 MEDIA